 “These findings are further evidence of just how far IVF has come – that now, women with three normal embryos have a 95% chance of pregnancy,” said Dr. Paul Pirtea, who conducted the retrospective research at RMA’s fertility clinic in Basking Ridge, New Jersey, in 2018.

 “While the implantation rates decline minimally with increasing transfers, the fact that they remain high suggests that the 5% of patients who fail to implant after three attempts may largely be victims of simple probabilities and that additional transfers offer hope of a good outcome.”

 Dr. Pirtea’s study included patients aged 31-39 who underwent frozen SET between 2012 and 2018.

-Improvements in IVF success rates are a result of an entirely new standard of care for the industry than existed even ten years ago.
-That standard of care, based on SET, allows doctors to dramatically reduce multiple gestation pregnancy and increase the chances of implantation, full-term pregnancy and delivery of one healthy baby.
+Improvements in IVF success rates are a result of an entirely new standard of care for the industry that existed even ten years ago.
+That standard of care, based on SET, allows doctors to dramatically reduce multiple gestation pregnancies and increase the chances of implantation, full-term pregnancy, and delivery of one healthy baby.

 “We have come a long way in a concise amount of time in this field,” said RMA founding partner Dr. Paul Bergh, “and we can now tell patients, regardless of age, that with just three normal embryos, they are very likely to achieve pregnancy.”

 At RMA, we require all of our patients to undergo Single Embryo Transfer (SET), where only a single genetically screened embryo is transferred, resulting in one healthy baby being born at a time.
 This is in keeping with current guidelines set forth by the American Society of Reproductive Medicine (ASRM), which recommends the transfer of only one high-quality embryo.